abdullahsumbal/CapitalOne-Coding/README.md

 The `LanguageInformation` isn’t responsible for selecting an appropriate language to get the comment info.
 Instead, the client passes the desired strategy (e.g. `JavaLanguage`) to the `LanguageInformation`.
 In fact, the `LanguageInformation` doesn’t know much about strategies.
 It works with all strategies through the same generic interface, which only exposes a single method for triggering the algorithm encapsulated within the selected strategy.

-I used the strategy pattern because I wanted to use different variants of an `get_comment_info` within an object and be able to switch from one `get_comment_info` to another during runtime.
+I used the strategy pattern because I wanted to use different variants of an `get_comment_info` within an object and be able to switch from one `get_comment_info` to another during runtime depending file extension.

 ### Important notes:
 Comment formatting for C, Java, C++, C# and Javascript is similar.
 Therefore I implemented a `get_comment_info_common` function in `Language` interface class.
 This saves from code duplication.
-It is important to have implementation of languages with similar comment formatting because it will help in scalability of project.
-For example, what if we wanted to implement a function for counting the use the for loops for every language.
+It is important to have implementation of languages with similar comment formatting because it will help in scalability of the project.
+For example, what if we wanted to implement a function for counting loops for every language.